fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 **Type:** fluid.standardOuputTransformFunction

 **Description:** Will return the first entry of the array that does not evaluate to undefined.
 The input is required to be of type array.
-It's very important to note that each entry of the array will be interpreted as a 'transform' and if a string is provided, this will be interpreted as a path

 **Invertibility:** Not invertible

 **syntax:**

 ```
 {